mikestagney/cinema-room-rest-service/README.md

 To get sales information, send a POST request to the /stats endpoint with the password in the query parameters.

-## Sample input and output: All input and output is with HTTP requests and responses
+## Sample input and output: All HTTP requests and responses

 Get a listing of all available seats